shahidraza-web/DRUM-KIT-SOUND-GAME/README.md

 # DRUM-KIT-SOUND-GAME
-Smash the beats!
-A fun, responsive drum kit game made with HTML, CSS and JavaScript — tap keys or click to play.
+Interactive Drum Kit is a lightweight web game that turns your keyboard into a drum set.
+Built with HTML, CSS and JavaScript, it supports click and keypress controls, responsive visuals, and low-latency audio playback for a satisfying beat-making experience.